quay/claircore/docs/matching_vulns.md

 ## The scanning process

-Scanning is implemented in the `claircore.internal.scanner.defaultscanner` package and is implemented as an FSM to support easy changes in operation.
+Scanning is implemented in the `claircore.internal.indexer.defaultscanner` package and is implemented as an FSM to support easy changes in operation.
 The default scanner works as follows:

 1. Determines if the manifest should be scanned.
 It will be scanned if we've never seen the manifest's hash or if we detect a new scanner is preset which has not scanned said manifest